 - temporarily display polite notices that encourage users to respect local residents and workers by following social distancing guidelines and consider using alternative routes that do not pass through gardens, farmyards or schools

 While these aren’t a lawful closure and people can make their own decision as to whether they want to continue to use the route, you should bear in mind that the landowner has taken this action because they feel there is a risk of transmission.

 We would ask that everyone is mindful to people’s concerns and consider avoiding using those paths which pass through gardens and/or pass very closely to agricultural and residential properties if possible.

-People should not be making special journeys to access rights of way, should practice social distancing while using them and should not congregate on them.
+People should practice social distancing while using rights of way and should not congregate on them.
 If this is the case the police should be informed who have powers to disperse such groups.